Qin Er Shi

-Qin Er Shi (229 – 207 BC), given name Ying Huhai, was the second emperor of the Chinese Qin dynasty, reigning from 210 to 207 BC.
+Qin Er Shi (229 – 207 BC), given name Huhai, was the second emperor of the Chinese Qin dynasty, reigning from 210 to 207 BC.
 The son of Qin Shi Huang, he was put on the throne by Li Si and Zhao Gao, circumventing his brother Fusu, who had been the designated heir.
 Upon Huhai's ascension, both Fusu and the popular general Meng Tian were killed on the orders of Li and Zhao, with Qin Er Shi's role in the assassinations remaining uncertain and controversial.
 A weak ruler, Qin Er Shi's reign was completely dominated by Zhao Gao, who eventually forced him to commit suicide.
 By the time of his death, the Qin Empire's power had lessened so much that his successor Ziying ruled as a king, not emperor.

 Early life

 Huhai (胡亥) was the personal name of the Second Emperor.
 Its Old Chinese pronunciation has been reconstructed as Ga-gə′.
 Although his parentage was questioned by many historians including Sima Qian, they accepted Qin Er Shi as a member of the state of Qin's House of Ying.
-Huhai is the eighteenth son of Qin Shi Huang.
+Huhai was the eighteenth son of Qin Shi Huang.
 As the youngest son, he was doted on by his father.
 It is not clear who his mother was, although most likely she was "The Hu (barbarian) princess" Hu Ji (胡姬).
 Although he is sometimes known as "Ying Huhai" according to the practice of modern Chinese names, the ancient custom was not to combine the names in this way: his personal name never appears in combination with Ying, Zhao, or Qin.
 From an early age, Huhai was apprenticed to the minister Zhao Gao to learn Legalism, by the decree of Qin Shi Huang.
 There is a possibility that Hu Ji was a princess from the Greco-Bactrian Euthydemid dynasty offered to Ying Zheng as an alliance gift from neighboring Gansu in 230 BC.